 The Marine Mammal Center is a nonprofit organization that rescues, rehabilitates and releases sick, injured and orphaned marine mammals.

-Since 1975, the Center has rescued more than 18,000 animals that have been found along 600 miles of Northern and Central California coastline, from Mendocino County through San Luis Obispo County, and Hawaii.
+Since 1975, the Center has rescued more than 18,500 animals that have been found along 600 miles of Northern and Central California coastline, from Mendocino County through San Luis Obispo County.

-Since its humble beginnings over three decades ago, The Marine Mammal Center has grown into a world-class rescue and research Center, but its goals have remained unchanged: to rescue and humanely treat marine mammals in need; through scientific inquiry, increase our knowledge about marine mammals, their health and the health of the ocean; and through education, inspire ocean conservation and stewardship.
+Since its humble beginnings over three decades ago, The Marine Mammal Center has grown into a world-class rescue and research Center, but its goals have remained unchanged: to rescue and humanely treat marine mammals in need, to increase our knowledge about marine mammals, their health and the health of the ocean, and to inspire ocean conservation and stewardship.

 As a 501 (c)(3) non-profit organization, the Center relies on 80% of its funding from individuals and private donations.